 The ability to identify with Mary, the Mother of God, has deepened my spirituality, enhanced my understanding of my role as a mother, and made me a better Catholic mom (a gift I cherish).
 I love wearing something that reminds me of my connection to Mary and all of the lessons that Mary has to teach me about motherhood; throughout the day, when my necklace becomes twisted and I pause to readjust it, or when I catch a glimpse of my earrings in the mirror, or when I idly twist the ring on my finger, I am nudged to pray.

 It’s in these moments that I whisper words of gratitude to God for the opportunity to raise His children, and prayers of petition to Mary for her guidance, her wisdom, and her intervention.
 Knowing how much my Marian jewelry means to me, I am quick to include these pieces as Catholic Mother’s Day gifts for friends and family.
-Some of my current favorites include this Blessed Mother of Pearl Bracelet, this Sancta Maria Necklace, and this Lady of Lourdes Ring.
+Some of my current favorites include this Blessed Mother of Pearl Bracelet, this Blessed Virgin Mary Necklace, and this Lady of Lourdes Ring.

 A Beautiful Journal